 The exact source of the name is unknown but the word zambuk once commonly referred to ambulance-men and first aiders at rugby league matches in Australia and New Zealand.
 The ‘zambuk’ would race across the pitch to help an injured player.
 The name was eventually replaced in the 1970s, with ‘trainers’ and ‘runners’. ¹

-However, for decades Zam-Buk was an important healing ointment to rugby players who got cut on the field.
+However, for decades Zam-Buk was a critical healing ointment to rugby players who got cut on the field.

 “The product itself was an important first-aid medicine for any cuts or abrasions of the skin.
 In a time long before anti-biotics, a footballer could come to permanent grief merely from scraping his knee on the ground and it becoming infected.
 Zam-Buk was a recognised treatment that could successfully kill germs that had entered the skin.
 Many of the Zam-Buk adverts used headlines such as “Do you realise the danger of a poisoned finger?
 Death often lurks in a cut.” ¹